sstsimulator/sst-macro/docs/manual/manual.md

 -   (optional) Doxygen and Graphviz are needed to build the documentation.
 -   (optional) KCacheGrind or QCacheGrind to display call graphs
 -   (optional) Clang development libraries to enable SST source-to-source compiler
+-   (optional) Boost 1.65 and above for fcontext user-space threading.

 #### 2.1.3: Configuration and Building<a name="subsec:build:configure"></a>